iafisher/byte-me/README.md

 $ pip3 install -r requirements.txt
 ```

+You will also need to download Bootstrap 3.3.7 and CodeMirror 5.25.3 and place them in `static/bootstrap` and `static/CodeMirror`, respectively.

-Then, build the CodeMirror library.
+After you've done that, build the CodeMirror library with the following commands.

 ```
 $ cd static/CodeMirror